a-sohail/GB-C-Emulator/README.md

 # GB-C-Emulator

 A Gameboy Emulator project I made for learning (educational) purposes.
 You can run it by compiling the project using xcode (to link SDL2) and adding the rom name as an argument.
+Note there is currently a bug on macOS SDL2 that causes the screen to be black at first.
+If you drag it around a bit the screen should load.

 Here are some pictures:
 <p align="center">